koichi-murakami/g4python/README.md

 These modules are provided as utility modules that should be loaded on demand.
 * WaterPhantom: Water phantom geometry
 * MedicalBeam: Primary generator with medical beam profile (SSD/beam shaping)
-* EventCount: Event content event action
+* EventCount: Event conter in event action

 ----
 ## Tips